From Points to Multi-Object 3D Reconstruction

-\paragraph{How should the 3D bounding box be optimized?} In \refsec{3d_bounding_box}, we presented different approaches to estimate the rotation and translation of 3D bounding boxes which we compare here.
-Specifically, we compare the combined loss $\mathcal{L}$ from \refeq{pose} with the individual losses $\mathcal{L}_{\textbf{R}}$ and $\mathcal{L}_{\textbf{t}}$ defined using the Frobenious norm and the Huber loss, as described in \refsec{3d_bounding_box}. $\mathcal{L}_{\textbf{M}}$ is equal to $\mathcal{L}_{\textbf{R}}$ but does not perform the projection into $SO(3)$, such that the resulting matrix is not guaranteed to be a valid rotation matrix~\cite{Levinson20arxiv}.
-Finally, we compare to the rotation parameterization from \cite{Zhou19arxiv}, \ie, the combination of a classification loss $\mathcal{L}_{\text{bin}\mathbf{R}}$ over quantized bins followed by a regression loss $\mathcal{L}_{\text{off}\textbf{R}}$ to continuous offsets.
-We use the mean average precision (mAP) as 3D object detection metric \cite{Qi19ICCV} with 3D IoU threshold 0.25 and 0.5, as originally proposed in \cite{Song15CVPR}.
-The results of this experiment are shown in \reftab{ablation}.
-In summary, the best option is to directly predict the rotation matrix $\mathbf{R}$ using SVD and optimize it together with the translation $\mathbf{t}$ using our $\mathcal{L}_{\mathbf{Rt}}$.
+\paragraph{How to estimate 3D bounding boxes?} We compare here the different approaches to estimate the rotation and translation of 3D bounding boxes.
+Specifically, we compare the combined loss $\mathcal{L}$ from \refeq{pose} with the individual losses $\mathcal{L}_{\textbf{R}}$ and $\mathcal{L}_{\textbf{t}}$ defined using the Frobenious norm and the Huber loss (\refsec{3d_bounding_box}).
+Furthermore, we consider a loss $\mathcal{L}_{\textbf{M}}$ which is similar to $\mathcal{L}_{\textbf{R}}$ but does not perform the projection into $SO(3)$, so it's not guaranteed to produce a valid rotation matrix~\cite{Levinson20arxiv}.
+Finally, we compare to the rotation parameterization of \cite{Zhou19arxiv}, \ie first a classification loss $\mathcal{L}_{\text{bin}\mathbf{R}}$ over quantized bins followed by a regression loss $\mathcal{L}_{\text{off}\textbf{R}}$ to continuous offsets.
+We use mean average precision (mAP) as 3D object detection metric \cite{Qi19ICCV} with 3D IoU threshold 0.25 and 0.5, as originally proposed in \cite{Song15CVPR}.
+The results are shown in \reftab{ablation}.
+The best option is to directly predict the rotation matrix $\mathbf{R}$ using SVD and optimize it together with the translation $\mathbf{t}$ using our $\mathcal{L}_{\mathbf{Rt}}$.

 \paragraph{How effective is the collision loss?} An important aspect of multiple object reconstruction is physical plausibility, \ie, reconstructed objects should not intersect.
-To evaluate the effectiveness of the collision loss, we measure collisions as the mean intersecting volume (mIV) between colliding objects and the overall number of collisions.
-We report both scores in \reftab{ablation_collision_loss} on the validation split of ShapeNet-triplets.
-The collision loss substantially decreases the intersecting volume and reduces the number of collisions by 60\%.
+To evaluate the effectiveness of the collision loss, we measure the mean intersecting volume (mIV) between colliding objects and the total number of collisions.
+We report both metrics in \reftab{ablation_collision_loss} on the validation split of ShapeNet-triplets.
+Our collision loss substantially decreases the intersecting volume and reduces the number of collisions by 60.5\%.